 Is using a turbo roaster or air fryer healthier than frying?
-Definitely if you are looking at the amount of oil used in cooking the food.
-Generally, all food are acceptable to eat in moderation, fry food is no exception to the rule when when using a devise that reduce the hassle of having to check on our food.
+If you are looking at the amount of oil used in cooking the food.
+Generally, all food is acceptable to eat in moderation, fry food is no exception to the rule when using a device that reduces the hassle of having to check on our food.

-What can I do cook with a turbo roaster?
-Based from the our personal experience, You can roast (air fry) and bake.
+What can I do to cook with a turbo roaster?
+Based on our personal experience, You can roast (air fry) and bake.
 We tried frying, it definitely can fry, but the outcome may not be what you prefer.
 The Youtube below shows our cooking in a video and a written recipe will follow as you scroll downwards.

 1. Pre-marinate the pork in salt and black pepper and leave it to marinate overnight (in the fridge)

-2. Place the pork inside the turbo roaster with an aluminum foil as a base.
+2. Place the pork inside the turbo roaster with aluminum foil as a base.

-3. Set the timer to 1 hour and temperature to 250 degree celsius, and leave it to cook.
+3. Set the timer to 1 hour and temperature to 250 degrees celsius, and leave it to cook.

-4. Once it is cook, your meal is ready to be served!
+4. Once it is cooked, your meal is ready to be served!

-The video in YouTube is based on following the ingredient from a premixed packaging.
-The timer for this was set to 20 minutes and temperature to 250 degree celsius.
-If your premixed instructions says otherwise, you may set the timer and temperature accordingly.
+The video on YouTube is based on following the ingredient from a premixed packaging.
+The timer for this was set to 20 minutes and the temperature to 250 degrees celsius.
+If your premixed instructions say otherwise, you may set the timer and temperature accordingly.

 1. Pour a thin layer of oil on the surface into the turbo roaster.

 2. Place the sausages into the turbo roaster.
 Make sure to spread with a good amount of space like the video.

-3. Set the timer to 1 hour and temperature to 250 degree celsius, and leave it to fry.
+3. Set the timer to 1 hour and temperature to 250 degrees celsius, and leave it to fry.